spectrumx/sds-code/gateway/README.md

     chmod -v 600 compose/*/opensearch/opensearch.yaml
     ```

-    Build the opensearch service with the right env vars to avoid permission errors in `opensearch`:
+    Build the OpenSearch service with the right env vars to avoid permission errors in `opensearch`:

     ```bash
     # edit `opensearch.env` with the UID and GID of the host